 What if there is more than one account in the same bank?

-In case of more than one account in the same bank, whether it’s a combination of savings and fixed deposit account or the same type of accounts, the insurance coverage of Rs.
-5 lakh will be paid once and not separately per account.
-This coverage is provided per bank and not per account.
+In case of more than one account in the same bank, whether it’s a combination of savings and fixed deposit account or the same type of accounts, the insurance coverage will be paid a total of Rs.
+5 lakh and not separately per account.
+This coverage is provided per bank and not per account type.

 In case of Joint Accounts

-Suppose, Mrs. Arya has three accounts in, let’s say, DBS Bank, viz. a salary account (with a balance of Rs.
+Suppose, Mrs Arya has three accounts in, let’s say, DBS Bank, viz. a salary account (balance of Rs.
 2.5 lakh), an FD account (Rs.
 5 lakh) and a joint account with her husband (balanced at Rs.
-2.5 lakh) amounting to a total of Rs.
-10 lakh.
+2.5 lakh).
 Now, unfortunately, the bank defaults.
-Mrs. Arya’s salary account and FD account shall be treated as one, i.e. in the same capacity and right.
+Mrs Arya’s salary account and FD account shall be treated as one, i.e. in the same capacity and right.
 Thus, DICGC shall be paying Rs.
-5 lakh to Mrs. Arya and Rs.
+5 lakh to Mrs Arya and Rs.
 5 lakh to her husband, separately.

 Does the interest accrued on a deposit also covered by the deposit insurance?

 Yes.
 DICGC covers both the principal as well as the interest accrued.
 However, the total of the principal and interest cannot cross Rs.
 5 lakh.
 If the principal itself is Rs.
 5 lakh, the interest on it will not be covered.

 Do I have to pay for the deposit insurance?